intel/ScalableVectorSearch/docs/start.rst

    :end-before: [saving-results]
    :dedent: 4

-See :py:func:`pysvs.Vamana.save` for details about the save function.
+See :py:func:`svs.Vamana.save` for details about the save function.

 .. note::